thundra-io/thundra-agent-python/README.md

 ## Thundra Foresight

-Foresight is a project powered by thundra agent to show every detail for test runs.
+Foresight is a project powered by Thundra agent to show every detail for test runs.
 For know, it only supports pytest.

 ### Activating Thundra Foresight